PAOK FC: Kit suppliers and shirt sponsors

-The current kit manufacturer is Macron, a collaboration that started in July 2015 and was extended until 2023.
+The current kit manufacturer is Macron, a collaboration that started in July 2015 and was renewed twice until 2027.
 Stoiximan, a Greek online gambling company, is the shirt sponsor since June 2017, with the sponsorship deal extended twice and set to last until 2025.

 Facilities

-Stadium
+Toumba Stadium

-Syntrivani Stadium was PAOK's first home ground.
-It was situated near the Children's Asylum, where the Theological School of Aristotle University stands today.

-Their current home ground is Toumba Stadium, which was built in 1959.
-The stadium has been renovated many times since and its seating capacity is 29,000.
+PAOK's current home ground is Toumba Stadium, which was built in 1959.
+During the years, this artifact of modern architecture has been used as an owned country house by fellow citizens of Thessaloniki, commemorating the actual roots of this great club.

-New Stadium project
+New Toumba Stadium project

-PAOK administration have already presented to the Greek public authorities an architecture study of a new Stadium at Toumba.
-The Greek Council of State (CoS), the country's supreme court, in April 2022 approved a proposal to setup the complete redevelopment of Toumba Stadium, with the CoS deeming legal a draft Presidential Decree concerning the approval of a Special Urban Plan for the district of Toumba, where the venue is located.
-On 21 June 2022, PAOK has formalized the beginning of a collaboration with a team consisting of domestic engineering and consulting firm SALFO and global architectural design company Populous to deliver the project's master plan.
-It is estimated that PAOK will be granted a building permit in 2023 and construction process should last three to four years.
+PAOK administration have already presented to the Greek public authorities an architecture study of a new at Toumba Stadium.
+The Greek Council of State (CoS), the country's supreme court, in April 2022 approved a proposal to set up the complete redevelopment of Toumba Stadium, with the CoS deeming legal a draft Presidential Decree concerning the approval of a Special Urban Plan for the district of Toumba, where the venue is located.
+On 21 June 2022, PAOK has formalized the beginning of a collaboration with a team consisting of domestic engineering and consulting firm SALFO and global architectural design company Populous to deliver the project.
+It is estimated that PAOK will be granted a building permit in 2023 and the new stadium will be completed by 2026 and will have a capacity of 41,926 spectators.
 PAOK would probably move to Kaftanzoglio Stadium until the new Stadium is built.

+New Toumba Stadium project plans present some significant changes to the original stadium, notably a giant roof covering the entire stadium which counters a common criticism of the current ground regarding exposure to weather and elements outside of Gates 1 and 2.
+The existing stands would be demolished and reconstructed, moving closer to the pitch and eliminating the distance from the former running track.

+However, as of early 2024, the project has been in a continuous stalemate.

-Training Facilities and Academy
+Training ground

 PAOK FC Sport Center is the training ground of the first team and Academy, located in Nea Mesimvria area of Thessaloniki.
 The construction started under the presidency of Theodoros Zagorakis.

+New Thermi Training Center

+On 19 January 2024, a blessing of the land where the club's new training center will be built took place.
+The newly acquired plot of land is located on the 8th road of the Tagarades farmland in the community of the Thermi municipality.